-This post tells you about beans for babies, their health benefits, side effects, and age-appropriate ways to include them in the diet.
+Read on to know about beans, including their health advantages for babies, their negative effects, and age-appropriate ways to incorporate them into the diet.

 When To Introduce Beans To Babies?

 Beans can be added to a baby’s diet from the age of six to seven months, when they begin consuming solids (1) (2).
-The protein and iron-rich foods can be a valuable addition to your baby’s weaning diet.
+The protein and iron-rich foods can be a valuable addition to your baby’s weaning diet as it gets more difficult for babies to get all the nutrients they need from milk alone.
+Moreover, at this age most babies are able to handle foods compositions that are different from those of milk.

 Which Beans Are Good For Babies?

 Some common dry beans considered suitable for babies are black beans, white beans, kidney beans, pinto beans, fava beans, cannellini beans, mature lima beans, and chickpeas or garbanzo beans (4).
+Some varieties like soybeans are associated with some food allergies.
 You can begin feeding any type of beans but check for the suitability of the bean variety to your baby.

 How Much Beans Can Babies Consume?